 In 2010, to encourage distributed leadership and collaboration, McGill created the Sustainability Projects Fund (SPF).
 The fund connected people and projects with complementary goals to ensure long-term impact both at McGill and in the greater community.

-McGill Food and Dining Services (MFDS) was challenged to review its services as a whole, initiate consultations within the McGill community and develop a strategic plan.
+Student Housing and Hospitality Services was challenged to review its services as a whole, initiate consultations within the McGill community and develop a strategic plan.

 The Macdonald Campus Farm was supporting teaching and research activities in the Faculty of Agricultural and Environmental Sciences.